alvarobartt/investpy/README.md

 # investpy — a Python package for financial historical data extraction from Investing

 investpy is a Python package to retrieve real-time historical data from [Investing](https://www.investing.com/).
-It provides historical data retrieval from up to **28.121 equities, 4.120 funds, 8.755 etfs and 385 indices**.
-Basically, it allows you to download historical data from all the indexed equities, funds and etfs in Investing.com.
-Therefore, investpy is intended to wrap up all the available data from Investing, so that it can be retrieved via Python for its further usage and/or analysis.
+It provides historical data retrieval from up to **28.121 equities, 4.120 funds, 8.755 etfs, 1.889 currency crosses and 385 indices**.
+Basically, investpy allows you to download historical data from all the indexed equities, funds, currency crosses and etfs in Investing.com.
+All the data that can be retrieved includes data from all over the world, from countries such as: **United States, France, India, Spain, Russia or Germany, amongst many others**.
+Therefore, investpy is intended to wrap up all the available data from Investing.com, so that it can be retrieved via Python for its further usage and/or analysis.

 investpy seeks to be one of the most complete Python packages when it comes to historical data extraction of financial products in order to stop relying on public/private APIs, as investpy is **FREE** and has **NO LIMITATIONS**.
 These